Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 they may be enabled to look forward with confidence to the coming of that great day of the Lord -- nay, as becomes children, even to desire it most fervently.

-## ARTICLE VIII : "I BELIEVE IN THE HOLY GHOST"

-Importance Of This Article
+## ARTICLE VIII : "I BELIEVE IN THE HOLY GHOST Importance Of This Article
 Hitherto we have expounded, as far as the nature of the subject seemed to require, what pertains to the First and Second Per sons of the Holy Trinity.
 It now remains to explain what the Creed contains with regard to the Third Person, the Holy Ghost.